strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 ## Linting and tags

-When putting everything into the same workspace, and even if we should rely on typescript path mapping, we can still import whatever we want wherever we want...
-This could result in circular references and other problems (broken lazyloading, etc...)
+One thing that is absolutely critical when managing a monorepo is being able to determine, categorize, and constrain/run commands based on a dependency graph.

+Nx determines the dependency graph for us out of the box, it infers it by statically analyzing our TypeScript import and export statements (as well as a few other things specific to the Angular CLI).

+It has no way of automatically categorizing the dependency graph for it, because that is up to our subjective judgement, but it does provide helpers to make it easy.

 Nx provides us with the ability to add tags to the different libs and apps and apply [tslint](https://palantir.github.io/tslint/) rules to make sure we can't import whatever we want wherever we want.
+Nx provides us with the ability to add tags to the different libs and apps and apply [tslint](https://palantir.github.io/tslint/) rules to make sure we can't import whatever we want wherever we want (potentially leading to circular references and other problems (broken lazyloading, etc...)).

 Tags can be added to projects in the `nx.json` file of the root directory.
 Tags can be determined in numerous ways.
 Some of us might like a tag per team, other might like it per domain.